 What is A.N.T.S?

 Americans Networking To Survive is a network of neighbors helping neighbors.
-Just as you would help your neighbor during a disaster, we help our members in the cities, towns, and states around us.
+Just as you would help your neighbor during a disaster, we support our members in the cities, towns, and states around us.

-Our members are called (ants) and we work together to provide other ants basic supplies during disasters.
-This is done by relaying supply pods, which are just five gallon buckets filled with supplies, to any member that needs them.
+Our members are called (ants), and we work together to provide other ants basic supplies during disasters.
+We do this by relaying supply pods, which are just five-gallon buckets filled with emergency supplies, to any member that needs them.

 What are preppers?